Skip to content

 ADVISORY BOARD

-The Advisory Board (AB) of the GREEN MARINE MED project plays a crucial role in guiding the project’s direction and ensuring its success.
-Comprising esteemed experts and thought leaders, the AB brings together diverse perspectives to shape the project’s trajectory.
-The AB is a diverse and inclusive body, truly representing the various stakeholders of the maritime transport sector.
-Our AB members are carefully selected from various countries, ensuring a broad range of experiences and perspectives.
-This includes countries from the European Union (including those not directly involved in the consortium) as well as Southern Mediterranean countries.
-This wide geographic representation enables the AB to understand and address the unique challenges and opportunities faced by different regions.
-The AB’s primary role is to provide strategic guidance, ensuring the project aligns with its objectives, and to offer expert advice.
-Additionally, it plays a key role in networking and stakeholder engagement, fostering relationships with key players in the maritime transport sector.
-The AB of the GREEN MARINE MED project is envisioned as a diverse, inclusive, and representative body that will guide the project toward achieving its ultimate goal: reducing greenhouse gas emissions in the maritime transport sector.
+The Advisory Board (AB) of the GREEN MARINE MED project PLAYED a crucial role in guiding the project’s direction and ensuring its success.
+Comprising esteemed experts and thought leaders, the AB BROUGHT together diverse perspectives to shape the project’s trajectory.
+The AB WAS a diverse and inclusive body, truly representing the various stakeholders of the maritime transport sector.
+Our AB members WERE carefully selected from various countries, ensuring a broad range of experiences and perspectives.
+This INCLUDED countries from the European Union (including those not directly involved in the consortium) as well as Southern Mediterranean countries.
+This wide geographic representation ENABLED the AB to understand and address the unique challenges and opportunities faced by different regions.
+The AB’s primary role WAS to provide strategic guidance, ensuring the project ALIGNED with its objectives, and to offer expert advice.
+Additionally, it PLAYED a key role in networking and stakeholder engagement, fostering relationships with key players in the maritime transport sector.
+The AB of the GREEN MARINE MED project WAS envisioned as a diverse, inclusive, and representative body that GUIDED the project toward achieving its ultimate goal: reducing greenhouse gas emissions in the maritime transport sector.

 This project has received funding from the European Maritime, Fisheries and Aquaculture Fund under the EMFAF-2023-PIA-FLAGSHIP Call- Agreement No.: 101124818.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them. © 2023 GREEN MARINE MED